odpi/egeria-docs/site/docs/features/anchor-management/overview.md

 ## Anchors classification

 The [Anchors](/types/0/0010-Basic-Model/#Anchors) classification contains the unique identifier (GUID) of an anchor entity.
-It is attached to an anchored entity and makes it easier to navigate from an anchored entity to its anchored entity.
+A GUID is attached to an anchored entity which makes it easier to navigate from an anchored entity to other entities anchored to it.

 !!! example "Example: SchemaElements and Comments"